william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/metrics/metrics.md

     ![Import Grafana dashboard](./../../dcgm_gpu_monitoring/metrics/images/import_dashboard.png)

-Use the Uplaod JSON file button.
+    * Use the `Upload JSON file` button to load the downloaded file.

 4. Select the Prometheus data source you configured previously.